Most people from the baby boomer generation are already in retirement, and if they aren’t retired yet, then they will be in the coming years.

 Collecting Social Security Too Soon

-Social security payouts can be collected from 62 years of age, although collecting this too early can have a staggering impact on the amount that one can get out with these monthly payouts.
+Social security payouts can be collected starting at age 62, although collecting them too early can significantly reduce the amount one can receive with these monthly payouts.
 It would be best for anyone retiring to wait until a suitable age to collect Social Security so as not to be left with low monthly payouts.

-All stages of life must have emergency funds, but it could be even more significant during retirement as the person in question only has a fixed amount of wealth to work with.
+In all stages of life, you must have emergency funds, but it could be even more significant during retirement, as the person in question only has a fixed amount of wealth to work with.

-Life works in strange ways, and things rarely go according to how we plan.
-It’s therefore essential to always have a decent sum of money for emergencies that may arise when we least expect it.
+Life works in strange ways, and things rarely go according to plan.
+It’s therefore essential to always have a decent sum of money for emergencies that may arise when we least expect them.